kurdi1mans/Workflow-Engine-Requirements/01-Requirements/Display Requirements.md

 - Custom Prints
 	- The system must provide the capability to create custom prints
 	- Custom prints must be built with blocks similar to forms
-	- Design of blocks must be generic and resuable
+	- Design of blocks must be generic and reusable
 	- Blocks must be dynamic as per the data it receives
 	- Custom prints must allow exporting to Excel, Word, PDF ... etc.